phd4hd/CD-JAVA-MAVEN/README.md

 # CDSIMPLE
-A Simple Example of Continuous Delivery
+A Simple Example of Continuous Delivery with Maven